 “If you build it, they will come” does not apply to your coworking and flexible office space website or other promotional platforms.
+And in 2022, with demand returning, we recommend that coworking operators be as proactive as possible.
 Distribution is a vital element of getting your message out, and social media designed for your coworking business is the best bet for distributing marketing content to potential leads in your area.

 Traffic from social media will make up 20-40% of your coworking website’s traffic, if you are consistent and optimize your content.
 The question then becomes, how do you convert that traffic into new members?
 What follows are best practices for optimizing each social media platform to bring in warm leads who are eager to get to know you, and your coworking space, better.